jcapco/lnumber/README.md

 # Maximum Laman Number
 The Laman number library `lnumber` is meant to be used as an external dynamic library by programs such as the Nauty Laman plugin.
-The library implements a fast algorithm that computes Laman number of a Laman graph based on our paper (with M. Gallet, G. Grasseger, C. Koutschan, N. Lubbes and J. Schicho) see [Capco et. al. The number of Realization of a Laman Graph](http://www.koutschan.de/data/laman/).
+The library implements a fast algorithm, original executable implemented by Cristoph Koutschan, that computes the Laman number of a Laman graph based on our paper (with M. Gallet, G. Grasseger, C. Koutschan, N. Lubbes and J. Schicho) see [Capco et. al. The number of Realization of a Laman Graph](http://www.koutschan.de/data/laman/).

 The `nauty` plugin is a fork of the [Nauty-Laman plugin](https://github.com/martinkjlarsson/nauty-laman-plugin) originally written by Martin Larrson for the utility program `geng` provided by [Nauty](http://pallini.di.uniroma1.it/).
 The plugin counts the number of non-isomorphic Laman graphs of a given number of